 Understanding the Parts of a Heat Pump System

-A heat pump is a standalone HVAC unit that is installed outside of the home.
-It looks exactly like a central air conditioning unit, and it also works exactly the same as a central AC when cooling the home.
+A heat pump is a standalone HVAC unit installed outside the home.
+It looks exactly like a central air conditioning unit.
+The heat pump also works exactly the same as a central AC when cooling the home.
 The most important components of the heat pump itself are the compressor, condenser coil, expansion valve, and heat pump fan.

-Two copper lines filled with refrigerant connect to the heat pump and then to the evaporator coil located within the air handler inside the home.
+Two copper lines filled with refrigerant connect to the heat pump.
+These lines then connect to the evaporator coil located within the air handler inside the home.
 One line runs from the compressor and feeds into the evaporator coil.
-The second line connects to the opposite end of the evaporator coil and is run back outside where it then connects to the condenser coil.
+The second line connects to the opposite end of the evaporator coil, and then back outside.

 How Does a Heat Pump Work?

 When set to cooling mode, a heat pump captures heat from the air inside the home.
-This reduces the air temperature, and the cold air is then circulated throughout the building.
-The process works because the refrigerant inside of the evaporator coil is at a lower temperature than the air being forced over the coil.
+The refrigerant inside the evaporator coil then cools the air.
+The pump transfers the heat outside, and cooled air back into your home.

-However, heat pumps are designed so that the heat transfer process can run in reverse and the refrigerant flows in the opposite direction.
-When this happens, the coil in the heat pump then serves as the evaporator coil and works to absorb heat from the air.
-The coil inside the home then functions as the condenser coil and transfers this heat into the indoor air as it passes through the air handler.
+Heat pumps are special because the heat transfer process can run in reverse.
+The heat pump coil absorbs heat from outside.
+The coil inside the home then functions as the condenser coil.
+This process transfers this heat into the indoor air as it passes through the air handler.

 When set to heating mode, the process starts by compressing the refrigerant.
 This turns it from a gas to a liquid and instantly reduces the refrigerant’s pressure and temperature.
 The cold liquid refrigerant enters the outdoor evaporator coil.
 When cooling, heat automatically flows from the air into the refrigerant as long as it remains colder than the air.